 Malware and Ransom-ware

-A common malware scam is to hold a computer’s data for ransom in exchange for a credit card payment to solve the issue.
+A common malware scam is to hold a computer’s data for ransom in exchange for a credit card or bitcoin payment.
 Some of these are easy to get rid of, as they use older techniques to keep the operating system from behaving normally.
-Some malware even state that the computer has a virus and they are a legitimate software company that can fix the issue.
-Recently, there has been a spread of cryptographic ransom-ware that locks away all of the data on a computer in unbreakable code, while storing the key that unlocks the data remotely.
-If the data was not backed up somewhere trusted, in this scenario, then the victim will likely have to pay up or lose the data forever.
-The more successful the ransom-ware, the more payments the cyber criminals will receive and the more time they will take to make it more robust.
+Some malware even state that the computer has a virus, and they are a legitimate software company that can fix the issue.
+Cryptographic ransom-ware locks away all of the data on a computer in unbreakable code, while storing the key that unlocks the data remotely.
+If the data was not backed up somewhere trusted, then the victim will have to pay up or lose the data forever.
+The more successful the ransom-ware, the more payments the cyber criminals will receive and the more opportunity they have to make the ransom-ware more robust.